nirgeier/katacoda-scenarios/KubernetesFundamentals/steps/step01-Preparations[2].md

 - As before copy the content below to the `server/Dockerfile`

 <pre class="file" data-filename="server/Dockerfile" data-target="replace">
-    # Use lates nodeJs container
+    # Use latest nodeJs container
     FROM node

     # Expose the server port (in our sample 3000)